13 Investigates: State starts Harvey recovery program amid Houston's slow progress

 "I am furious that the GLO has put requirements in place that prevent (our applications) from moving forward," Tom McCasland, the director of Houston's Housing and Community Development, told 13 Investigates' Ted Oberg.
 "We've got 1,700 files we'd like to move forward; 725 of them are awesome and moving but we have to get the GLO's approval before we can pull a single nail."

-Amid the city's slow progress, the GLO plans to take over the city's program and is already stepping in to help Houstonians.
+Still, the GLO says the city is only submitting, on average, less than five applications a week for approval.
+Amid the slow progress, the state plans to take over the Houston's program and is already stepping in to help.
 Starting Tuesday, the state will start accepting applications from residents who need to repair or rebuild their homes, but haven't yet applied to Houston's program.

 More than 16,000 Houston homeowners expressed interest in the city's Homeowner Assistance Program, but only 6,590 were invited to apply as of March 31, according to Houston's latest available Homeowner Assistance Program Situation and Pipeline Report.